caraml-dev/xp/README.md

 To use the XP Go modules as API dependencies, simply import the XP Go modules directly i.e. `import "github.com/caraml-dev/xp/..."`

+#### d.
+XP Helm installation

+For running a helm installation of XP, you may refer to the [xp-management](https://github.com/caraml-dev/helm-charts/tree/main/charts/xp-management) and [xp-treatment](https://github.com/caraml-dev/helm-charts/tree/main/charts/xp-treatment) charts.

 ## Contributing

 XP is still under active development.
 Please have a look at our contributing and development guides if you want to contribute to the project: